yakky/django-qurl-templatetag/README.rst

 * set: replace all values of name by one value, parameter is removed when value is None
 * add: append a new value for name
 * remove: remove the value of name with the value
+* replace: remove the value of name with the value
 * inc: increment the value by another value (optional, defaults to 1)
 * dec: decrement the value by another value (optional, defaults to 1)
 * get: build the url